 3. Delete browsing tracks

 There is InPrivate or Incognito mode in browsers that makes sure nothing is stored on local disks.
 You can use it while browsing the Internet.
-That way, no history of URLs you visited nor will any cookies be stored on the local device after you close the browser.
+That way, no history of URLs you visited nor will any cookies being stored on the local device after you close the browser.
 If you forgot to use Incognito mode, you may delete the browsing history personally using the Tools option in the browser.
 All browsers have a setting that enables you to delete the browsing history and cookies.
 People using the same computer after you, cannot tell what you were doing.

 Another good method is to use your own portable browser on a pen drive.
 There are some good portable browsers such as TOR (The Onion Router).
 Though a bit slow, it won’t leave any tracks of what you were doing on the Internet.

-If it is not a wired connection, but WiFi, you are at a greater risk, as the dangers of using a Public or Free WiFi are much higher.
+If it is not a wired connection, but WiFi, you are at greater risk, as the dangers of using a Public or Free WiFi are much higher.
 You need to protect yourself much more against hackers who may hijack your data connections to know what you are doing.
 All they need is a simple device that is easily available on the Internet and elsewhere.
 Read our article on how to stay safe when on public WiFi.

 4. Sensitive Data

 I would not recommend shopping on public computers as you do not know what all things the computer is capturing.
 Likewise, do not send any sensitive data using public computers.
 It would be better to prepare the data files beforehand on a personal computer and then send it directly as an attachment to avoid any keyloggers.
 Another method is to write the information using hand, getting it scanned at the café, and sending it over with an email as an attachment.

 There is no guarantee that the public computer you are using is totally clean as mentioned in the beginning of the article.
 You have to be very careful about what you are sharing when working on a public computer.